 Imagine this: a threshold- on this side is busy, stress, demand and pressure on the other is calm, friendly smiles, care and companionship.
 On this side is giving more than is easy, on the other is receiving in abundance.
 On this side is productivity and output, on the other is absorbing at a gentle pace.

-Each year I travel to Bali to offer, together with my friend and colleague Jacki Short, a 5-day Mindfulness and Creativity Retreat.
+In the past years I travelled to Bali to offer, together with my friend and colleague Jacki Short, a 5-day Mindfulness and Creativity Retreat.
 In Bali, thresholds are an honoured transition.
-Each time a family member leaves or returns to the home compound- instead of walking through an ordinary gate, there are a few steps up, a step through an ornately decorated doorway and a few steps down the other side.
+Each time a family member leaves or returns to the home compound- instead of walking through an ordinary gate, there are a few steps up, a step-through an ornately decorated doorway and a few steps down the other side.
 A clear boundary is present between the sanctum of home, family and contribution to the immediate community and deities and the life of business, trade and commerce.
 Moving between these two significant parts of life is an embodied experience, a reminder, a pause.

 Think for a moment about your life: in your daily movements from here to there are you consciously aware of a transition from one part of your day to another?
 Do you halt even briefly to integrate the ‘what’s just been’ and make ready for the ‘what’s to come’?
 Do you create a threshold in our mind and body, a pause that allows our being to reset?

-Arriving in Bali you are almost immediately swept up in a daily rhythm of ritual.
+Arriving in Bali (ah, the memories of bygone times) you are almost immediately swept up in a daily rhythm of ritual.
 Each morning women place small hand-woven baskets with colourful offerings of blossoms, a sprinkle of cooked rice and a fragrant incense stick in the doorways and on the footpaths outside homes and shops, at the base of statues of Ganesh and other Hindu deities and in other significant places.
 Throughout the day there are set times for prayer and worship and countless rituals and ceremonies mark the Balinese year.

 In what way do you create space to honour what’s important and meaningful in your life?
 Do you take a moment to appreciate that which gives your life stability, purpose and joy?